MarcusViniciusLagana/minesweeper_complete/client/README.md

-# Getting Started with Create React App
+# Minesweeper

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A learning project created with React, Express and MongoDB.

-## Available Scripts
+## Introduction

-In the project directory, you can run:
+Minesweeper was one of the first games I played.
+Back in the '90s, I used

 ### `npm start`